Marathon History: The Origin And Development Of This Famous Race

 The marathon is a beloved race distance for dedicated runners.
-It draws one-and-done runners looking to check off an impressive bucket list goal as well as seasoned marathoners who are well known in their social circles as running at least one marathon per year.
+It draws in both one-time marathon runners looking to check off an impressive bucket list goal, as well as seasoned marathoners who sometimes might run multiple marathons per year.

 As runners train for the race, logging mile after mile, whether on Sunday long runs or Tuesday tempo workouts, they can’t help but have at least a fleeting thought of marathon history and its origin and development.